-Prerequisite: French 2 or two years of high school French with a grade of "C" or better in either case.
-Recommended: Concurrent enrollment in French 101.
+Preroquisite: French 2 or two years of high school French with a grade of "C" or better in either case.
+Recommended: Concurrent envolument in French 101.

-Recommended: Eligibility for English 28.

-Note: Concurrent enrollment in French 8 is stronghy recommended for non-native speakers.
+Recommended: Eligibility for English 26.
+Note: Concurrent enrollment in French 8 is strongly recommended for non-native speakers.
+Lecture 5 hours.